hope21kmj/madoo/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `reddcoind` for your own use.
+You can ignore this section if you are building `madoocoind` for your own use.

-reddcoind/reddcoin-cli binaries are not included in the Reddcoin-Qt.app bundle.
+madoocoind/madoocoin-cli binaries are not included in the Madoocoin-Qt.app bundle.

-If you are building `reddcoind` or `Reddcoin-Qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `madoocoind` or `Madoocoin-Qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: